 First, as shown in Figure 3b, the larger demand for treatments and longer planning horizon substantially reduce the minimum production cost threshold.
 We see that savings are achievable at almost any level of production cost.
-We also see a saw-blade pattern in the diagram of these costs which is best explained by the data shown in Table 5.
-We see that the maximum potential savings are achieved when the Failure Risk (F-R) algorithm plans two

-Figure 3: Expected Reduction in Costs Using F-R Algorithm in Phase III Simulations setups while the W-W model plans only one setup.
+We also see a saw-blade pattern in the diagram of these costs which is best explained by the data shown in Table 2.
+We see that the maximum potential savings are achieved when the Failure Risk (F-R) algorithm plans two setups while the W-W model plans only one setup.
 While production costs are not directly responsible for the drop in savings that we see when production costs reach about 0.47% of setup costs, they directly affect holding costs, which have been defined as a percentage of production costs.
 At production costs of about 0.47%, holding costs are driven sufficiently high such that the W-W model will perform a minimum of at least two setups over the planning horizon.
-As seen in Table 5, once the W-W model plans for more than one setup, the maximum potential savings drops significantly.
+As seen in Table 2, once the W-W model plans for more than one setup, the maximum potential savings drops significantly.